ibm-cloud-docs/Registry/ts_namespace_resource_list.md

 Only namespaces that are assigned to [resource groups](#x2161955){: term} show in the {{site.data.keyword.cloud_notm}} **Resource list** page.
 {: tsCauses}

-Namespaces created in version 0.1.485 of the {{site.data.keyword.registryshort_notm}} CLI or later, or in the {{site.data.keyword.cloud_notm}} console on or after 29 July 2020, are created in the resource group that you specify.
+Namespaces created in version 0.1.485 of the {{site.data.keyword.registryshort_notm}} command-line interface (CLI) or later, or in the {{site.data.keyword.cloud_notm}} console on or after 29 July 2020, are created in the resource group that you specify.
 If you don't specify a resource group, and a resource group isn't targeted, the default resource group is used.

 Namespaces created in version 0.1.484 of the {{site.data.keyword.registryshort_notm}} CLI or earlier, or in the {{site.data.keyword.cloud_notm}} console before 29 July 2020, aren't assigned to resource groups.